abhigna97/portfolio/README.md

 -  The survey delves into three research papers focusing on thread optimization techniques, performance studies, and dynamic optimization designs for thread pool systems.

 ---
 Feel free to reach out to discuss collaboration opportunities or for further details on any projects or experiences.
-Looking forward to connecting!
-[LinkedIn](https://www.linkedin.com/in/abhigna-bheemineni-6a055a132/)
+Here's my [LinkedIn](https://www.linkedin.com/in/abhigna-bheemineni-6a055a132/)